BAMresearch/probeye/docs/components.rst

     problem.add_experiment(...)
     problem.add_likelihood_model(...)

 Of course the dots in parenthesis :code:`(...)` still need to be further specified (according to the problem at hand), but the fundamental structure of how to define an inverse problem is given by the code block above.
 It should be pointed out that of each component multiple instances can be added - for example five parameters, two forward models, one hundred experiments and ten likelihood models - but at least one instance of each is required to obtain a valid problem definition.
-Each of these components are explained in more detail in the following sections.
+Also the order of adding those components should look like above.
+So, at first the parameters are added, then the forward models followed by the experiments and the likelihood models are added at last.
+Each of these components is explained in more detail in the following sections.

 Parameters
 ##########
 In probeye, an inverse problem is understood as a parameter estimation problem.
-Hence, it comes at no surprise that you need to define at least one parameter that should be inferred.
+Hence, it comes at no surprise that one needs to define at least one parameter that should be inferred.
 After initializing an inverse problem, adding the parameters to the problem is the natural next step.
-In principle, you could also add the experiments first, but we recommend to begin with the parameters, because problem definitions are more readable like that.
+In principle, you could also add the experiments first, but it is recommended to begin with the parameters, because problem definitions are more readable like that.

 Latent and constant parameters
 ------------------------------
 Generally, two kinds of parameters are distinguished in probeye: latent and constant parameters.
-This property is also referred to as the parameter's role.
+This property is also referred to as the parameter's `role`.
 Latent parameters are parameters that should be inferred, while constant parameters have a pre-defined value, and will hence not be inferred in the inference step.
-Earlier, we pointed out that the definition of at least one parameter is required for a valid problem definition.
+Earlier, it was pointed out that the definition of at least one parameter is required for a valid problem definition.
 Now we should state more precisely: the definition of at least one latent parameter is required for a valid problem definition.

 A typical definition of a latent parameter looks like this: